 We are now working globally to share best practices between regions and drive consistency in packaging for future global vehicle programs.
 Ford’s latest packaging guidelines require that supplier-provided packaging supports corporate sustainability goals by seeking a neutral or positive environmental footprint through zero waste to landfill and use of 100 percent recycled, renewable or recyclable materials.

-Going forward, we will continue to expand our logistics-related CO2 reporting and reduction initiatives.
+Going forward, our strategy is to continually expand and consolidate our CO2 reporting and reduction initiatives.
 Within Ford MP&L, environmental considerations form a key part of our business plan, with metrics in place and with objectives to introduce more rail and short sea routes instead of road freight.
 We are actively establishing dialogues with our major carriers and service providers to share ideas and methods, with the aim of pushing our green logistics to new levels of collaborative best practice.